 Copperheads are sexually dimorphic in size; females grow to greater lengths than males, but males have longer tails than females.

 Northern copperheads live in the United States from the Florida panhandle, north to Massachusetts and west to Nebraska.
 Of the five copperhead subspecies, the northern copperhead has the greatest range.
 It is found in northern Georgia and Alabama, north to Massachusetts and west to Illinois.

-The copperhead seeks out its prey using its heat-sensitive pits to detect objects that are warmer than its environment.
-The pits also enable them to find nocturnal mammalian prey.
-Adult copperheads are primarily ambushers.
-When attacking large prey, the copperhead bites then releases immediately to allow the venom to take its effect; then later the snake tracks its prey.
-Smaller prey is usually held in its mouth until it dies.
+When attacking large prey, the copperhead bites and then releases immediately, allowing the venom to take effect and later tracking the prey.
+Smaller prey is usually held in the snake's mouth until it dies.